-- a) Stock was valued at 10% less than the book value. - b) Factory buildings were appreciated by 12%. - c) Reserve for doubtful debts be created up to 5%. - d) Reserve for legal charges to be made at Rs.
+- a) Stock is to be reduced by 10%. - b) Factory buildings were appreciated by 12%. - c) Provision for doubtful debts be created up to 5%. - d) Provision for legal charges to be made at Rs.
 265. - e) The goodwill of the firm be fixed at Rs.
 10,000. - f) The capital of the new firm be fixed at Rs.
 30,000.
 The continuing partners decide to keep their capitals in the new profit sharing ratio of 3 : 2.

-Pass journal entries and prepare the balance sheet of the reconstituted firm after transferring the balance in Pramod's Capital account to his loan account.
+Record journal entries and prepare the balance sheet of the reconstituted firm after transferring the balance in Pramod's Capital account to his loan account.